Blue Plate

 Quality over Quantity

 Living with a minimalist approach will allow you to value quality over quantity.
-It’s about making the best of what you do have, instead of buying more things to try and make life more enjoyable.
+It’s about making the best of what you have instead of buying more things to try and make life more enjoyable.

 This might require a total transformation in your thinking process.
 Having extra toys will be fun for a short time, but the emptiness will still be there after the monthly payments need to be made on them.

-When you go to make a purchase you need to ask yourself, “Is this a want or a need?”
-There’s nothing wrong with purchasing a “want” from time to time, but you need to pay close attention to how often this is the case.
+When you purchase, you must ask yourself, “Is this a want or a need?”
+There’s nothing wrong with buying a “want” occasionally, but you must pay close attention to how often this happens.

-Minimalists stick to their needs and avoid making those pointless transactions to simply pleasure themselves.
+Minimalists stick to their needs and avoid making those pointless transactions in an effort to make themselves happy.

 It’s Declutter Time

-One of the first and hardest steps to living with less is kicking to the curb “stuff” that is not needed anymore.
+One of the first and most challenging steps to living with less is kicking to the curb “stuff” that isn’t needed anymore.
 Decluttering your home can be stressful, especially if you have a lot of stuff.
-Yet, if you want a healthier you and home, this step is vital.
+Yet, this step is vital if you want a healthier you and less cluttered home.

-Read More of My Articles How to Avoid Getting Attached to Material Belongings
+Read More of My Articles Thriving with Less: How to Get By With Less

-Take baby steps by decluttering one room at a time and get rid of trash, and things that you don’t find yourself using again.
-If it’s something you may use one more time, consider if you could borrow it from someone instead.
-When it’s time to declutter your children’s toys, use some caution so the child won’t wig out at the loss of a possible favorite.
+Take baby steps by decluttering one room at a time and get rid of trash and things you don’t plan to use in the future.
+If it’s something you may use one more time, consider if you could borrow it from someone instead when it’s time to declutter your children’s toys; use some caution so the child won’t wig out at the loss of a possible favorite.

 Get Rid of Clothing

 Take a look at your closet space.
-You could probably empty out at least a quarter of your clothing that you can no longer fit, or maybe have no interest in wearing again anyway.
+You could probably empty at least a quarter of your clothing that you can no longer fit or maybe have no interest in wearing again because it’s out of style or showing some wear.

 Why are you holding onto it?
 Toss it out.
-Goodwill, Deseret Industries, and the Salvation Army are great places to donate your clothing, plus they’re doing you a huge favor.
+Goodwill, Deseret Industries, and the Salvation Army are great places to donate your clothing; they’re doing you a huge favor.

 Unnecessary Decorations

-If you want to have a minimalist approach, it might be time to toss it out.
-Having fewer decorations means less clutter and makes your home look even bigger and cleaner.
+If you want a minimalist approach, it might be time to toss it out.
+Having fewer decorations means less clutter and makes your home look bigger and cleaner.
+Be sure to include a review of the holiday decorations that have been stacking up in the attic, basement, or garage.

 Removing Furniture

-After decluttering your home, do you find that you have too much furniture now?
+After decluttering your home, do you have too much furniture now?
 There’s an easy solution.
-Put it at the end of your driveway and watch how quickly it gets picked up.
+Put it at the end of your driveway with a “Free” sign and watch how quickly it gets picked up.

-I’m not telling you to get rid of your great grandmother’s antique hutch passed down through the family, just extra pieces of furniture that no longer serve the original purpose.
+I’m not telling you to get rid of your great-grandmother’s antique hutch passed down through the family, just extra furniture that no longer serves the original purpose.

 Less Monthly Payments

-The less big purchases that you make now will keep you from more monthly payments to take care of at the end of the month.
-This saves a lot of stress on marriages and keeps there from being more month at the end of the money.
+The fewer big purchases you make now will keep you from paying more monthly to clear up the debt.
+This saves a lot of stress on marriages and keeps there from being more months at the end of the money.

 Keto Diet